Crime in New South Wales: 1994 attack on Royalty

+1990s murders

+In the 1990s, a number of high-profile murders took place.
+For example, Sydney man Ivan Milat murdered a number of people including foreigners, in the 1980s and 90s.
+He stored some of their belongings in his Sydney home.
+He was later arrested in 1993.
+In 1991, famous Cardiologist and researcher, Victor Chang was murdered by gangsters on the street not far from his home.
+They were arrested soon after.
+In 2001, Sef Gonzalez murdered his parents and sister for their money.
+At first police were looking for a suspect but the evidence led them to Sef.

 2014 Lockout Laws

-After the widely publicised deaths of two 18 year olds, Thomas Kelly and Daniel Christie, the NSW government was pressured to take action in regard to alcohol-related violence in the Sydney CBD and Kings Cross in particular.
+After the widely publicised deaths of two 18 year olds, Thomas Kelly and Daniel Christie, the NSW government was pressured to take action in regard to alcohol-related violence in the Sydney central business district and Kings Cross in particular.

 In 2014, then Premier Barry O'Farrell introduction of a series of "one punch" and "lock out" laws.
 The laws were included under constructive (felony) murder offences with the base offence of assault.
 The laws introduced a mandatory eight-year minimum sentence for alcohol or drug-related assaults that result in death, 1:30am lockouts at licensed venues and a mandatory 10pm closing time for bottle shops.

 Sydney musicians, DJs and nightclub owners raised significant concerns following laws introduction, claiming that live music venues have low rates of violent incidence and would become financially nonviable.
 Other opposition to the lock out laws cite that the laws have not curbed violence nor do they show a decrease in alcohol consumption.

+COVID lockdowns and restrictions

+During the COVID lockdowns and restrictions in the 2020, 2021 and 2022, many rioters were arrested.
+And the police were accused of being handed.

+Gang wars

+There have been many gang related wars in Sydney.
+The Alameddine crime network has been engaged in a long feud with the Brothers for Life organisation, and also targeted popular YouTuber and comedian, Friendlyjordies.